Real1tyy/Periodix-Planner/docs-site/docs/quickstart.md

 2. Enable **Auto-generate future periods**
 3. The plugin will automatically create notes when you open Obsidian

-## 📊 Step 7: Add Time Budget Block
+## Step 7: Add a time budget block

-Add a time budget visualization to any periodic note:
+To render a time budget block in a note:

 1. Open one of your generated periodic notes
 2. Add a code block with the language `periodic-planner`: